martindevans/martindevans.me/_posts/2013-11-12-I-Just-Needed-A-ReST.md

 This time I've made a totally new multiplayer session handling system all implemented on top of Steamworks.
 When a game is in progress all the players are in a steam lobby together, thus if any kind of session management stuff needs to be done (e.g. sending a message to another peer before the session is fully initiated) I don't have to mess with a half initiated session instead I just send the message via the steam lobby!
 Obviously the lobby is also used pregame for player chat and choosing game configuration options.

 There is one really massive huge problem with this: I don't have any kind of agreement with steam to distribute the game (I will hopefully be on greenlight before 2013 ends).
 This obviously means that I cannot distribute the game in its current form.
-However the whole steam lobby dependency well abstracted and when I eventually get around to implementing my own lobby system I can swap out steam and distribute that version of the game.
+However the whole steam lobby dependency is well abstracted and when I eventually get around to implementing my own lobby system I can swap out steam and distribute that version of the game.

 ## Logging